Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

 The worldwide market took a crash and the Celtic Tiger let loose one last roar, keeled over and died.

 It was grim for a good few years.
-One of the things that fell away, alongside property prices (now rising meteorically again) was the habit of switching mortgages.
+One of the things that fell away, alongside property prices, was the habit of switching mortgages.

 Money, money, money.